 BNUR 301 - ROLE DEVELOPMENT IN NURSING AS A PROFESSION (3).
-(Prereq: Acceptance into the RN to BSN Program or by special permission of the instructor; and current RN licensure) Overview of the historical aspects of professional nursing and the impact this history has on current day nursing practice.
+(Prerequisite: Acceptance into the RN to BSN Program and current RN licensure or permission of the instructor) Overview of the historical aspects of professional nursing and the impact this history has on current day nursing practice.
 Emphasizes the development of nursing as a profession including scholarship, theories, advanced practice and leadership.
 Presents emotional intelligence as a construct linked to effective leadership and interdisciplinary team relationships.